carolinacostache/POO2/proiect/src/main/java/oop2_project/README.md

 ## Stage 1️⃣ – Status

-✅ Core features implemented
+✅ Core features implemented;
-✅ Simple classes with private/protected attributes and accessor methods (getters/setters) ✅ At least 2 different collections capable of managing the defined objects (e.g., List, Set, Map, etc.), with at least one being sorted.
-If collections haven't been covered by the deadline, one-dimensional or two-dimensional arrays may be used instead
+✅ Simple classes with private/protected attributes and accessor methods (getters/setters); ✅ At least 2 different collections capable of managing the defined objects (e.g., List, Set, Map, etc.), with at least one being sorted.
+If collections haven't been covered by the deadline, one-dimensional or two-dimensional arrays may be used instead;
-✅ Use of inheritance to create additional classes and include them within the collections ✅ At least one service class that exposes the system's operations ✅ A Main class from which calls to the services are made ✅ Uses inheritance, encapsulation, and exception handling
+✅ Use of inheritance to create additional classes and include them within the collections;
+✅ At least one service class that exposes the system's operations ;
+✅ A Main class from which calls to the services are made ;
+✅ Uses inheritance, encapsulation, and exception handling.

 ## Actions 🎇